MicrosoftDocs/well-architected/well-architected/reliability/redundancy.md

 - For hybrid name resolution scenarios between on-premises and cloud environments, use Azure DNS Private Resolver.
 This service supports zone redundancy if your workload is located in a region that supports availability zones.
 A zone-wide outage requires no action during zone recovery.
 The service automatically self-heals and rebalances to take advantage of the healthy zone.
 For more information, see [Resiliency in Azure DNS Private Resolver](/azure/dns/private-resolver-reliability).

 - To eliminate a single point of failure and achieve a more resilient hybrid name resolution across regions, deploy two or more Azure DNS private resolvers across different regions.
 DNS failover, in a conditional forwarding scenario, is achieved by assigning a resolver as your primary DNS server.
 Assign the other resolver in a different region as a secondary DNS server.
 For more information, see [Set up DNS failover by using private resolvers](/azure/dns/tutorial-dns-private-resolver-failover).

-## Tradeoffs

-- More workload redundancy equates to more costs.
-Carefully consider adding redundancy and regularly review your architecture to ensure that you're managing costs, especially when you use overprovisioning.
-When you use overprovisioning as a resiliency strategy, balance it with a well-defined [scaling strategy](scaling.md) to minimize cost inefficiencies.

-- There can be performance tradeoffs when you build in a high degree of redundancy.
-For example, resources that spread across availability zones or regions can affect performance because you have to send traffic over high-latency connections between redundant resources, like web servers or database instances.

-- Different flows within the same workload might have different reliability requirements.
-Flow-specific redundancy designs can potentially introduce complexity into the overall design.

 ## Example